Brooklands, New Plymouth: Features

 A large part of Brooklands is parkland, with Brooklands Park adjoining the New Plymouth racecourse and Pukekura Park.
 In 1957, its natural amphitheatre and lake were converted into the Bowl of Brooklands, recognised as one of New Zealand's finest outdoor concert venues.
 The Bowl plays host to many international acts and is the venue for the New Zealand edition of the WOMAD festival.

 The park includes a children's zoo, opened in 1965 and operated by the District Council.
-A former colonial hospital building built in 1847 was moved to the Brooklands estate in 1904.
-Named "The Gables" it is New Zealand's oldest surviving hospital building, and functions as a gallery for the Taranaki Arts Society.
+The Gables, a colonial hospital building, which was completed in 1848, on the orders of Governor Sir George Grey, to provide medical care for Māori and Pākēha was moved to the Brooklands estate in 1904.
+It is a Category 1 listed Historic Place and is New Zealand's oldest surviving hospital building, and functions as a gallery for the Taranaki Arts Society.

 The world's only Lawn Bowls Museum is located in Brooklands.
 It was established in 1980 and has more than 8000 exhibits.

+A zoo is located in the suburb, the Brooklands Zoo which includes: monkeys, meerkats, otters, agoutis, capybara, owls, brolgas, tortoises, lizards, frogs, newts and other animals.

 New Plymouth's main electricity distribution substation is in the Brooklands area.

 History

 Captain Henry King established Brooklands farm in 1842, as a model farm for the New Zealand Company, promoters of the New Plymouth settlement.
-The farmhouse was razed by fire in 1861 at the end of the First Taranaki War, but its chimney still stands in Brooklands park today.
+The farmhouse was razed by fire near the end of the First Taranaki War in March 1861, but its chimney still stands in Brooklands park today.